Whitelee access restrictions

-Visitors to this area are asked not to park vehicles in the area, or any of the lay-bys along the road to Lochgoin Farm as they're not within the windfarm and are on private land.
+Visitors here are asked not to park vehicles in the area, or any of the lay-bys along the road to Lochgoin Farm, as they're not within the windfarm and are on private land.

 Vehicle access to this area isn't included in normal access rights and due to recent incidents the landowner has had to withdraw permission to park here.
 Visitors can still visit the area on foot or by bike.